yvan-sraka/YeAST/README.md

 - [Kombucha](https://github.com/yvan-sraka/Kombucha): a simple aliases manager for YeAST
 - [Palombe](https://github.com/yvan-sraka/Palombe): which lets you send and receive messages synchronously through different processes
+- [Cleopatra](https://github.com/yvan-sraka/Cleopatra): make YeAST be called in place of your standard interpreter in the current environment

 ## Real World Examples